Azure/azure-iot-sdk-c/doc/Iothub_sdk_options.md

 ## Setting an Option

-Setting and option in the c-sdk is dependant on which api set you are using:
+Setting an option in the c-sdk is dependant on which api set you are using:

 ```c
 // Convience Layer